An initiation hike

 Though the sky threatened rain, the trail was completely dry — the product of such a rainless summer.
 Places where the trail is usually muddy were easy to walk, and the stream, which can flow quickly and loudly in the spring, was gone.
 There was a low ribbon of rocks to mark its place.
 A few birds called as we hiked – Pileated Woodpecker, Black-capped Chickadees, and Yellow-rumped Warblers – most of which were hidden from view in the variably colored leaves.
 As we neared the summit we reached Scotch pine and other conifers along the trail from which Golden-crowned Kinglets called.

 We were soon at the top – looking out at McKenzie Pond and the McKenzie Mountain Wilderness Area.
 We downed some water and chatted for a while.
 I pointed out the distant High Peaks.
 After all, Baker offers excellent views of some of the prominent peaks like Marcy, Colden, and Algonquin.
 Wren did her usual exploration of the summit – searching for food left by other hikers – before settling down for some water.

 We moved to the overlook of Saranac Lake further downslope and along the main path to the summit.
 I pointed out the various lakes, a few more mountains, and some of the buildings in town.
 We paused again for more time to chat, reflect, and for some more photos.
-I was trying to get Wren to sit still long enough for me to get a photo.
 A light rain began to fall.
 And so, taking one last look at the landscape below, we began to descend the snaking path.